eurora-labs/eurora/memory-bank/decisionLog.md

   * Adding futures crate as a dependency
   * Properly collecting futures into a vector
   * Using futures::future::join_all to await all futures concurrently
+# Decision Log

+This file tracks key architectural and design decisions made during the project's development.
+2025-04-25 21:14:27 - Initial creation of Memory Bank.